LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 #### Display engagements based on a scheduler (using shift scheduler)

-LiveEngage enables you to define your account’s working hours, in order to set the most accurate expected response time for your consumers during a messaging conversation.
+The Conversational Cloud enables you to define your account’s working hours, in order to set the most accurate expected response time for your consumers during a messaging conversation.
 You have the option of setting working hours manually, or using the automatic scheduler.
 For more information on configuring the shift scheduler, [click here](contact-center-management-messaging-operations-shift-scheduler-configuration-guide.html).

 ### Optimize the mobile experience